powertac/powertac-server/README.md

 ## Introduction

-Power TAC is a competitive simulation to study retail electric power markets, especially as they relate to managing distributed renewable power sources.
+Power TAC is a competitive simulation designed to support the study of retail electric power markets, especially as they relate to managing distributed renewable power sources.
 For more information, see http://www.powertac.org.

 ## Getting Started

-Go to the Power TAC wiki at
-https://github.com/powertac/powertac-server/wiki for information on design, development, and deployment of the Power TAC simulation server.
+Go to the Power TAC developer's wiki at https://github.com/powertac/powertac-server/wiki for information on design, development, and deployment of the Power TAC simulation server.

 ## PowerTAC Continuous Integration Server